kristerkari/observable-redux-json-api/docs/api.md

 ## API Observables
-The _redux-json-api_'s CRUD API methods will all return a single `Observable`.
+The _observable-redux-json-api_'s CRUD API methods will all return a single `Observable`.
 The subsribe handler will receive one argument with the response body.
 One exception to this is the  subsribe handler from a `deleteResource` Observable, which will not receive any arguments.

 ## API Methods